 sample = 2(note that we’ve changed the value here but the rest are the same)

 If these samples were part of a dataset with multiple assays, such as RNA-seq and ATAC-seq, you would annotate the file entities with either

 Annotations can be one of four basic types

-It is easiest to add annotations when initially uploading a file.
+Annotations may be added when initially uploading a file, or at a later date.
 This can be done using the command line client, the Python client, the R client, or from the Web.
 Using the analytical clients facilitates batch and automated population of annotations across many files.
 The Web client is useful when uploading a single file, or if a minor change needs to be made to annotations on a few files.

 If you have not decided on the annotations to add yet, you can add and modify the annotations at a later time as well, and you can manipulate annotations that have already been uploaded.

 where currently supported

 <data type> are: